All Episodes

 Should there be some rules about the mentally ill receiving unemployment benefits from the federal government?

-Who knows how they're gonna spend the money?
+Who knows how they're going to spend the money?

-I mean, we can start generalizing in ways here that are like Quinn Hillier at the American Inspector had a pretty good post.
+I mean, we can start generalizing in ways here that are like Quinn Hillier, the American Inspector, had a pretty good post.

-I mean, this is turning on its head the quote-unquote logic the Democrats on the left are trying to use against uh me, Sarah Palin, what do you name it?
+I mean, this is turning on its head the quote-unquote logic the Democrats and the left are trying to use against me, Sarah Palin.

 So that's where we are.